 Giant US site Priceline* flogs posh hotel rooms at colossal discounts, and it's especially strong for US hotels.

-On Martin's own US trip, he got a nice hotel for 63% of the comparison sites' cheapest price, but even he was beaten by one MoneySaver who got the Times Square Sheraton for £55/night rather than the listed £200.
+On Martin's own US trip he got even better than 60% off.
+He got a nice hotel for 63% of the comparison sites' cheapest price, but even he was beaten by one MoneySaver who got the Times Square Sheraton for £55/night rather than the listed £200.

 It's all about Priceline's "name your own price" function, where you pick a city area and star level, name your price and see if any hotels accept it.
 Of course the aim's to find the minimum acceptable price, so start low, then keep raising your bid till it's accepted - but you can ONLY bid once a day.